Martial Arts School in China

-Martial arts in China has developed over several thousands of years, and were born out of the necessity for people to defend themselves.
-Archaeological research reveals that the Chinese people from the Stone Age already knew martial arts and had large collections of weapons such as axes, spears and swords made from stone or bones.
+Martial arts have developed over several thousand years, and it was initially created out of the necessity for people to defend themselves.
+Archaeological research reveals that people from the Stone Age era practiced martial arts while also fashioning weapons such as axes, spears, and swords made from stone and/or bones.

-The earliest documentation of Chinese martial arts were found in the Spring and Autumn Annals, which date back to the 5th century BCE.
-The Annals describe the upper class engaging in wrestling, archery and fencing, among others.
-During this time, soldiers honored the rules of Confucian chivalry, which means the rank of the opponent was respected, each opponent only attacked when it was their turn, and if an enemy was hungry they were supplied with food.
+The earliest documentation of Chinese martial arts dates back to the 5th century.
+There is evidence of the upper class engaging in activities such as wrestling, archery, and fencing along with soldiers who honored the rules of Confucian chivalry.
+Confucian chivalry is when the rank of their opponent was respected, and opponents only attacked when it was their turn to show their skill and might.

 Unfortunately, Confucian chivalry ended during the Warring States period when war between people became more commonplace.
 During this time, every man was expected to have general fighting skills (Jiji) and combative skills (Xiangpo).
 Over the years, martial arts in China continued to develop further.
-The legendary Yellow Emperor (also referred to as Huangdi), wrote long and detailed texts about martial arts.
-The roots of the modern Chinese Wrestling can also be traced to this time period, as its forerunner (jiao di) was created by one of the Yellow Emperor’s most important rivals, Chi You.
+The legendary Yellow Emperor (also referred to as Huangdi), wrote long and detailed texts about martial arts practice in China.
+Roots of modern Chinese wrestling can also be traced to the Warring States period, as its forerunner (jiao di) was created by one of the Yellow Emperor’s most prominent rivals, Chi You.
 Chinese boxing is slightly less ancient, but its origin still dates back to the Zhou dynasty (1122 -255B BCE).

-The development of martial arts in China continued like this until the year 495 AD, when the Shaolin Temple was built.
-The History of Shaolin Kung Fu shows that the Shaolin Temple became a gathering place for martial artists to study, promote and exchange martial arts knowledge.
+The development of martial arts continued to grow like this until 495 A.D when the Shaolin Temple was built.
+The history of Shaolin Kung Fu reveals that the Shaolin Temple became a gathering place for martial artists to study, promote, and exchange martial arts knowledge.
 Chinese emperors and great generals frequently visited the Shaolin Temple to learn and understand the ways of the Shaolin Masters.
-Various martial art styles were given names and new styles were developed.
-It was the first time martial arts in China were institutionalized in an organized, professional manner.
+Various martial art styles were given names and new Kungfu styles and techniques were developed.
+It was the first time martial arts in China was institutionalized in an organized, professional manner.

-Our martial arts academy understands that this is different for students from other countries, or for anyone that didn’t start at such a young age.
-Our Masters will adjust the level of training to your condition and abilities, so that each student that is training martial arts at our academy will be challenged, but not faced with the impossible.
-You can rest assured that our training program will teach you the original kung fu at a high level, and will make you physically stronger, fitter and more agile.
+Our martial arts academy understands that not everyone begins their training at a very young age!
+Our Shaolin masters adjust the level of training to each student’s physical condition and abilities.
+This allows every single student training martial arts at our academy to be challenged, but not faced with the impossible.
+You can rest assured that our training program will teach you original kung fu at a high level, and will make you physically stronger, fitter and more agile.

-In addition to learning traditional Chinese martial arts, studying martial arts in China will also allow you to experience the Chinese culture from a unique angle.
-The Maling academy is located in a peaceful rural area, where ancient Chinese traditions are often still upheld.
-Students have had the opportunity to experience Chinese holiday festivals, traditional weddings, funerals and other traditions during their stay at our academy.
-Since many people in the villages speak English, you will have plenty of opportunity to practice and improve your Chinese language skills.
-(Free Mandarin Chinese classes to all of our students to help fully engage and fully immerse each student into the Chinese Culture.
+In addition to learning traditional Chinese martial arts, studying martial arts in China will also allow you to experience Chinese culture from a unique angle.
+The Maling Academy is located in a peaceful rural area, where ancient Chinese traditions are often still upheld.
+Students are able to experience Chinese holiday festivals, traditional weddings, celebrations, and other traditions during their stay at our academy.
+Since many people in the villages do not speak fluent English, each student will experience plenty of opportunities to practice and improve Chinese language skills.
+Fortunately, we also provide free Mandarin Chinese classes to all of our students to help fully engage and fully immerse each student into the Chinese Culture.

-Our training plan is optimized so that each class helps you improve at the next class – and helps you become a better all-round martial artist.
+Our training plan is optimized so that each class helps you improve so you can excel at the next level – and this helps you become a more rounded martial artist.
 We teach different kung fu styles, but also include classes for Shaolin acrobatics, stretching, and stamina.
-These classes are designed to help you learn the more complicated moves needed for advanced forms), power training (which helps you build more muscle) and power stretching (which helps you to become much more flexible in a relatively short amount of time).
+These classes are designed to help you learn the more complicated moves needed for advanced forms, power training (which helps you build more muscle), and power stretching (which enables you to become much more flexible in a relatively short amount of time).

-The most important aspect of training, however, is not in the classes.
-It is in the student.
-Although we train 6 hours a day, there is still a lot of time for personal practice.
-The more diligently you practice, the more you will be able to learn and improve during your time at our martial arts academy.
+The most important aspect of training, however, is not in our classes.
+It’s in our students.
+Although we train 6 hours a day, there’s still a lot of time for personal practice during the day.
+The more diligently you practice, the more you’ll be able to learn and improve during your time at our martial arts school.